Doctelligence/doctelligence.github.io/about.md

 ---
 ## Our Vision

-Doctelligence, part of the DIN project, offers a decentralized framework for AI development.
-We empower individuals to manage and use their own data securely.
+Doctelligence, born of the DIN vision paper, provides a decentralized framework for AI development.
+We enable data holders to monetize their information while earning rewards for contributing to AI training.

 We focus on:
-- **User-owned data**: Individuals control their data without intermediaries.
+- **Decentralized Data**: Keeping data secure on-device, without intermediaries.
-- **Decentralized AI training**: Share encrypted updates for privacy in AI development.
+- **Decentralized AI Training**: Sharing only encrypted model updates for AI development.
-- **Earn rewards**: Participants receive blockchain incentives for their contributions.
+- **Incentivizing Participation**: Data owners earn rewards by opting in.

 ## Empowering AI with Decentralized Data

 We envision a future where decentralized data empowers users and removes the need for third-party intermediaries.
-Individuals can monetize their data while AI developers access a diverse dataset—all while keeping the data decentralized.
+Data holders can monetize their data while AI developers access a diverse dataset—all while keeping the data decentralized.
 As more users join, AI innovation grows, benefiting both users and developers.

 ## Join Us